Brijesh-Upadhaya/IDEs-testing/_episodes/05-intro-to-testing.md

 ## Continuous integration

-- Test each commit (push) on every branch
+- Test each commit (or push) on every branch
 - Makes it possible for the mainline maintainer to see whether a modification breaks functionality before accepting the merge